How Beit Hanna Revolutionized the Maternity Market With Arbox

 Beit Hanna owner Yoav experienced his partner’s frustrations after birth that there was nowhere for her to exercise with her newborn.
 This feeling is widespread, with many women left feeling alienated during this period.
 Studies have shown that only 3% of a new mother’s day is spent engaging in activity outside of the household or caregiving.
 Postpartum women, in particular, face substantial environmental and personal barriers to exercise: a lack of motivation and confidence, fatigue, time restraints and limited access to appropriate activities.
 What many women are looking for is a sense of belonging within a safe and understanding community of like-minded women going through the same experience.

-Using Arbox to establish a community for pregnant and new mothers within the health and wellness space.
+The Solution: Using Arbox to establish a community for pregnant and new mothers within the health and wellness space.

 While some within the fitness industry make the mistake of thinking this demographic is too risky to engage with, Beit Hanna has leapt at the chance to broaden its client base, making expecting and new mothers their number one V.I.P.
 Yoav identified a need in the market as well as within his own life.
 His drive to include all within the community means that whatever the shape or size of the bump, all mums are welcomed with open arms.
 In doing so, Beit Hanna has totally cornered the mummy market, carving a niche out for itself and establishing its name as the go-to place for all things baby.